117503445/oj/README.md

 ### Installation

 1. According to your own system, download the latest binary file from <https://github.com/117503445/oj/releases/latest> and add folder to the system `path` environment variable.
+Or run `go install github.com/117503445/oj@latest`.

 2. input `oj` in terminal, show `No Source Code found in the dir.`.